hj-n/zadu/README.md

 ### Scheduling the Execution

-ZADU optimizes the execution of multiple distortion measures through an effective scheduling scheme.
+ZADU automatically optimizes the execution of multiple distortion measures.
 It minimizes the computational overhead associated with preprocessing stages such as pairwise distance calculation, pointwise distance ranking determination, and k-nearest neighbor identification.

 ### Computing Pointwise Local Distortions